cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * `THRESHOLD_LIMIT` denotes the threshold number of participants required to issue a signature.
 More specifically, at least THRESHOLD_LIMIT shares must be combined to issue a valid signature.
   This value MUST NOT exceed p.
-* `NUM_SIGNERS` denotes the number of signers that participate in an invocation of FROST, where THRESHOLD_LIMIT <= NUM_SIGNERS <= MAX_SIGNERS.
+* `NUM_SIGNERS` denotes the number of signers that participate in an invocation of FROST signing, where THRESHOLD_LIMIT <= NUM_SIGNERS <= MAX_SIGNERS.
   This value MUST NOT exceed p.
 * `len(x)` is the length of integer input `x` as an 8-byte, big-endian integer.